-Baptizing in the name of the Holy Spirit (if there were such a thing) would require saying something to the effect: "You are baptized in the name of the Holy Spirit sent in the name of Jesus Christ."
-This is a ridiculous and meaningless statement that completely obscures the only name that can bring salvation.
+Baptizing in the name of the Holy Spirit (if there were such a thing) would be saying something to the effect: "I baptize you in the name of Jesus and in the name of the Holy Spirit, which is sent in the name of Jesus Christ."
+This is a meaningless statement that obscures the only name that brings salvation.

-Another problem is that the Holy Spirit comes only through the laying on of hands by an ordained elder or minister, not as a result of the baptism ceremony!
-Receiving the Holy Spirit is, in fact, completely separate from baptism:
+Another distinction is that the Holy Spirit comes only through the laying on of hands by an ordained elder or minister, not as a result of the baptism ceremony!
+Receiving the Holy Spirit is, in fact, a separate act from baptism:

 ACTS 8:14-18 Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, 15 who, when they had come down, prayed for them that they might receive the Holy Spirit.
-16 For as yet He had fallen upon none of them.
+16 For as yet [it] had fallen upon none of them.
 They had only been baptized in the name of the Lord Jesus.
 17 Then they laid hands on them, and they received the Holy Spirit.
 18 And when Simon saw that through the laying on of the apostles' hands the Holy Spirit was given, he offered them money,